flomesh-io/ztm/README.md

 Where `MESH_NAME` can be any name of your choice for identifying a mesh locally if you have many. `EP_NAME` is the name of your current endpoint seen by other endpoints in the same mesh. `root.json` is the permit file generated in our first step where a Hub is set up.

-If everything works out, you can now check out the mesh status by typing:
+If everything works out, you can now check out the status of the mesh by typing:

 ```sh
 ztm get mesh